papis/papis/doc/source/default-settings.rst

 .. papis-config:: browse-key

-    This settings provides the key that is used to generate a URL for the ``papis browse`` command.
+    This setting provides the key that is used to generate a URL for the ``papis browse`` command.
 In the simplest case, ``browse-key`` is just a key in the document (e.g. ``url``) that contains a URL to open.
 It also supports the following special values: